 The "PMQ"website has been launched by PMQ Management Company Limited.

-The pre-opening of "PMQ" commenced in April 2014 and the soft opening was arranged in May 2014.
+"PMQ" started operating in April 2014.
 For information of guided tour, please refer to this link.